SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/global-functions/parseJSON.md

 so.topic: reference
 ---

+# XMLNode parseJSON(String jsonDocument)

-Parse an JSON document and generate a tree of XMLNode's.
+Parse a JSON document and generate a tree of XMLNode's.

 NOTE: This function has a bug.
 Empty arrays will still return one child.
 We recommend using `parseJSON2()` instead where this bug has been fixed.
 Except for the fix, the function is identical.
 It is available from 8.4R03.

 ## Example

     String jsonString = "{\"menu\": {\"liste\": [ \"1\", \"2\", \"3\", true, 123, 1.23 ],\"id\": \"file\",\"value\": \"File\",\"tall\": 1.234567,\"sant\": true,\"usant\": false,\"tom\": null,\"popup\": {\"menuitem\": [{\"value\": \"New\", \"onclick\": \"CreateNewDoc()\"},{\"value\": \"Open\", \"onclick\": \"OpenDoc()\"},{\"value\": \"Close\", \"onclick\": \"CloseDoc()\"}]}}}";